Want more sales? Then, invite more complaints!

 But no brand can afford to turn a deaf ear to social media channels buzzing with complaints……and compliments.

 By actively seeking out negative customer feedback and acting smartly on it, responsive companies manage to retain up to 70% of customers who otherwise would have left and never come back.

-Better still: by listening and responding to complaints, they demonstrate that they truly value their customers’ business
+By listening and responding to complaints, you demonstrate that you truly value your customers’ business

 Numerous research studies have shown that customers with issues that are resolved quickly often turn into loyal customers and even brand advocates.